 - Smart card personalization

-Certificate Manager can be used alone or together with Nexus PRIME to manage smart cards and their lifecycle.
+Certificate Manager can be used alone or together with Smart ID Identity Manager (PRIME) to manage smart cards and their lifecycle.